-From the beginning of November, you will safely be able to enhance your own habitat sately be able to enhance your own habitat without destroying that of harpy eagles, three toed sloths, macaws, anacondas, Sumatra rhinoceros or other creatures of the rainforest.
-This is because Habitat, the high street and shopping mall home furnishing ohain, has announced the withdrawal from its base of contribute containing bardwards shops of products containing hardwoods from tropical rainforests.
+From the beginning of November, you will safely be able to enhance your own habitat without destroying that of harpy eagles, three toed sloths, macaws, anacondas, Sumatra rhinoceros or other creatures of the rainforest.
+This is because Habitat, the high street and shopping mall home furnishing chain, has announced the withdrawal from its shops of products containing hardwoods from tropical rainforests.

-The Timber Trades Federation (TTF) and the International Tropical Timber Organisation (ITTO), are worried by this development which is threatening to spread to other retail organisations tuoda berreonoo their environmental image.
+The Timber Trades Federation (TTF) and the International Tropical Timber Organisation (ITTO), are worried by this development which is threatening to spread to other retail organisations concerned about environmental image.
 If the FoE campaign is successful, tropical hardwood replacement windows and other such frivolities will go the way of leopard skin coats.
-Unless, that is, the ITTO agrees to a sizable levy on the international trade in tropical timber to go towards establishing sustainable forest reserves and the restoration of degraded areas.
+Unless, that is, the ITTO agrees to a sizable levy on the international trade in tropical timber to go towards establishing sustainable forest reserves and the restoration of degraded